dsa-ntc/brdsa.github.io/src/lib/posts/recipes/spaghetti-meat-sauce.md

 Simple and effective, but uses a lot of pots.
 Consider mixing the sauce with the noodles beforehand if you have room.

+_Editor's note: thanks to Wren for helping improve the recipe proportions_

 ## Ingredients

 - 8x Prego 67oz.